-Van Mullem began making portraits as a five-year old, and the fascination has remained.
+Van Mullem began making portraits as a 5-year-old, and the fascination has remained.
 From his early black and white figurative depictions of elderly faces rendered in Chinese ink, he arrived at a multi-coloured, increasingly abstract treatment of his subjects.
 It is, he explains, an evolutionary process, a combination of collective memories and personal history: “There is no intention to paint the present or the reality, therefore I don’t need any model to be inspired or to copy.
 A painting is an open door to personal introspection.
 A mirror that shows the ‘other side’.’’
 The role of memory is key here, infused also with a powerful sense of place.

 The son of Flemish parents, Van Mullem was born in Isiro in the Democratic Republic of Congo.
 His diplomat father was regularly reposted, and so the family moved from country to country.
 From the age of seven to fourteen, Van Mullem lived in Tunisia, and he has spoken extensively about the importance of this period in the formation of his artistic imagination and practice.
 “Since that wonderful time, my heart has been there.
 I have been forever torn between my Flemish roots and that marvellous Mediterranean culture.
 No other country has had such an impact on me.
 It was there that I began to draw, to fill my notebooks, and I have never stopped.”
 The notion of compulsion arises repeatedly in Van Mullem’s accounts of his work; producing visual manifestations of his internal world and its external influences is, it seems, intrinsic to his sense of self.